Information for Accountants

-In calculating the trust’s net asset position, disallowed assets as listed in Section 2 of the Minimum Financial Requirements are excluded from the calculation.
+In calculating the trust’s net asset position, disallowed assets of the Minimum Financial Requirements are excluded from the calculation.
 Usually, the only way the trustee company can meet the NTA test is to rely upon a Deed from a director, beneficiary or associated company.

 The Trust financial statements are still assessed on the MFR framework:

 - Any related entity asset loans need to be confirmed as collectable;